Fondation Recherches 3R - Page d'accueil

 medzjl@leeds.ac.uk

-Keywords: human; cell cultures: bioreactor; reduction; replacement
+Keywords: human; bone, cartilage; cell cultures: bioreactor; tissue engineering; reduction; replacement

 Background and Aim

-Tissue engineering offers potential solutions to address strategies for cartilage repair and regeneration.
-Animal models are still widely used in evaluation of tissue engineering techniques for the repair of damaged human articular cartilage.
+Tissue engineering offers potential solutions to the clinical challenges of cartilage repair and regeneration.
+Animal models are still widely used in evaluation of tissue engineering strategies for the repair of damaged human articular cartilage.
 However, there is no consensus on the most appropriate animal model and none of the species used replicate the anatomical, cellular and biomechanical properties of human articular cartilage.
-A further major problem is the poor integration of newly implanted engineered cartilage with the adjacent healthy tissue(1, 2).
-Without full integration into native cartilage, the implants will experience abnormal mechanical stress during their post-surgical maturation and remodeling, leading to further damage to both new and adjacent tissue and eventually to failure of the repair.
-Application of mechanical stimulation to engineered tissue has been reported to enhance cartilaginous matrix formation and improve tissue growth(3-5).
-However, despite reports of improvements in the quality of in-vitro engineered cartilage tissue, there is a lack of information about whether these ‘better quality’ engineered tissue constructs ever achieve successful lateral integration between repair tissue and adjacent cartilage after implantation.
+A further major problem is the poor integration of newly implanted engineered cartilage with adjacent healthy tissue (1, 2).
+Without full integration into native cartilage, the implants will experience abnormal mechanical stress during their post-surgical maturation and remodeling, potentially leading to further damage to both new and adjacent tissue and thereby limiting the efficacy of the repair.
+Application of mechanical stimulation to engineered tissue has been reported to enhance cartilaginous matrix formation and improve tissue growth (3-5).
+However, despite reports of improvements in the quality of in vitro engineered cartilage tissue, there is a lack of information about whether these ‘better quality’ engineered tissue constructs ever achieve successful lateral integration between repair tissue and adjacent cartilage after implantation.

 Method and Results